 Travel is restricted to the personnel working on the Research Project, whether it is employees or non-employees.
 In general travel should be done within the sponsor approved budget and guidelines.
 Federal guidelines prohibit certain expenditures such as alcohol and entertainment.

 The federal government has increased oversight with regard to travel to foreign countries in connections with sponsored research.
 All foreign travel using federal funds must follow certain criteria such as the Fly America Act and other A-21 requirements.
 The following link will give you information pertaining to Northeastern University’s policy on Foreign Travel: Policy & Procedure on Foreign Travel in Connection with Sponsored Research.

 No. There are no instances when alcoholic beverages would be either appropriate or allowable, unless the awarding agency specifically provides approval in the award notice.

-The RAF website has a guide for sponsored project expenditures that gives an overview and lists a matrix of commonly found allowable and unallowable costs.
+The NU-RES website has a guide for sponsored project expenditures that gives an overview and lists a matrix of commonly found allowable and unallowable costs.

 Research sponsors may require NEU to share the cost of research projects.
 Therefore, cost sharing is that portion of a project or program cost that is not reimbursed by the sponsor.
 In some instances in-kind contributions can qualify as cost sharing.
 To ensure that NEU has fulfilled its cost sharing commitment made as a condition of an award.
 Cost sharing expenditures are recorded in a separate Index /Fund.
 Some sponsors also require that NEU’s cost sharing expenses be included on all invoices for reimbursement.
 All federal cost sharing agreements are legally binding and subjected to audits and failure to provide the level of the commitment could lead to return of award funds and /or termination of the project.
 NEU funds the overhead cost associated with cost sharing commitments.